Following the footsteps of many successful superhero-themed fighting games of the past,

 Injustice 2 does

-some things right with the animation, but ironically, it has nothing to do
+some things right with the animation, but ironically, the best animations in the

 with actual fighting.
 If you've seen the trailers and the story cinematics, Injustice

 2 raises the bar for character facial animations in not only

 fighting games, but all video games.
 Indeed, Injustice 2 characters are really